Skip to Main Content

 Delta SkyMiles Gold Business American Express card vs. Ink Business Preferred® credit card

 The Ink Business Preferred Credit Card earns at a better rate than the Delta SkyMiles Gold Business card when it comes to travel.
-Cardholders will get 3X points on general travel and other eligible purchases (on up to $150,000 in combined purchases per year), which can then be redeemed for an extra 25 percent value toward Chase travel.
-Chase’s Ultimate Rewards program is one of the most popular and lucrative rewards programs around.
-So, if you don’t have any particular brand loyalty, this card is absolutely one to consider.
+Cardholders will get 3X points on general travel and other eligible purchases (on up to $150,000 in combined purchases per year), which you can redeem for an extra 25 percent value toward Chase travel.
+Chase’s Ultimate Rewards program is one of the most valuable rewards programs around.
+So, if you don’t have any particular brand loyalty, this card is one to consider.

 Best cards to pair with the Delta Gold Business